zlgesundheit/openEHR_FLAT_Loader/README.md

 ETL-Tool to transform Source Data into openEHR-Resources.

 _Prerequisites:_
-- Project was developed and tested using Python 3.8.3
+- Project was developed and tested using Python 3.8.3 with openpyxl
-- An openEHR-Repo with the endpoints to supply a WebTemplate and to store Resources in FLAT-Format
+- You need an openEHR-Repo that supports the FLAT-Format and WebTemplates (e.g. EHRBase)

 ## Usage
 1. Place your .OPT-File in the Input-Folder